Be scams aware

 Are you keeping a look out for Scams?

-If you are suspicious you are being targeted or think you have been scammed call Citizens Advice Westminster on 0300 330 1191.
+If you are suspicious you are being targeted or think you have been scammed call us on our freephone 0808 278 7834 (Monday to Friday, 10am to 4pm).

 If it’s too good to be true it probably is.